RolnickLab/Open-Insect/README.md

 ## Datasets

-The metadata can be downloaded from [huggingface](https://huggingface.co/datasets/anonymous987654356789/open-insect).
+The metadata for the Open-Insect dataset can be downloaded from [huggingface](https://huggingface.co/datasets/anonymous987654356789/open-insect).
 After downloading the metadata, use `download.py` to download the images.

 ## Virtual environment